Northern France itinerary

 The day began with a gentle drive through the Norman countryside before we ambled in to Honfleur for our final gastronomic treat, lunch by the famous quayside.
 The sun shone brightly, and we relaxed and laughed about the week we’d had.

-It was the perfect way to round things off.
+Honfleur was the perfect way to round things off.
 Some sightseeing afterwards helped to walk off a few calories and then we bedded in for our final night.
 After that it was a quick jaunt round Le Havre’s hypermarket and onto the ferry home.

 Weekend in Northern France

 Our trip took us a week but you could certainly have a great weekend in Northern France if that is all the time you can afford.
 With a bit of careful planning you could get to experience some great sights, sounds and culinary delights that France has to offer.
+It really is one of the best places to visit and I highly recommend you try it.

 The trip is only an example of course and if it’s inspired you to undertake a similar journey you can always tailor it to visit some places that we did not.
 Le Touquet, Amiens, the Normandy beaches all spring to mind but the choice is yours.

+There are so many places to visit in Northern France as it is certainly one of the most beautiful places in the world.
 If you plan ahead and sort out your hotels and have the ferry sorted it’s a low cost, low stress option for a week away with a few friends.
 I hope you enjoyed reading about my experiences and that you feel enthused to try something similar.

 If you are going to drive through France, make sure you read our Checklist for all the items you need to take with you.